-In addition to evaporation you will need to circulate the water in your feature continuously.
+In addition to evaporation, you will need to circulate the water in your feature continuously.
 This circulation is required to keep your water feature healthy.
-One of the things to be aware of that heavy rains can overfill your pond and you should have a path or overflow pipe from your water feature to divert excess water to place where it will not cause damage.
+One of the things to be aware of is that heavy rains can overfill your pond, to help with this, you should have a path or overflow pipe from your water feature to divert excess water to place where it will not cause damage.

 Ecosystem

-A pond or waterfall is an ecosystem just like a lake or a stream but on a smaller scale.
-Nature has taken thousands of years to create balanced ecosystems and our water feature is going to need some help to become a well functioning Eco-system.
+A pond or waterfall is an ecosystem just like a lake or a stream, just on a smaller scale.
+Nature has taken thousands of years to create balanced ecosystems, so your water feature is going to need some help to become a well functioning Eco-system.

-Our water feature needs to circulate as mentioned above but we will also need to regular remove debris from the pond.
-We can do this with a skimmer or skimming net.
+As mentioned above, your water feature needs to circulate, but you will also need to regular remove debris from the pond.
+You can do this with a skimmer or skimming net.

-We will need to ensure we have healthy bacteria to ensure the pond breaks down its waste and add nutrients back into the ecosystem.
+You will need to ensure you have healthy bacteria to help the pond break down its waste and add nutrients back into the ecosystem.
 These bacteria live on surface in the water so it is important your pond has rocks and gravel to provide surfaces for the bacteria to attach to.

 Ponds & Waterfalls Guide